 Marc Fernandez, LMFT

-Marc is able to provide counseling in both English and Spanish.
-Along with his work at North Brooklyn MFT, Marc is a bilingual family specialist for a leading non-for-profit organization in Nassau County, where he provides case management and clinical interventions to the Spanish-speaking population of Long Island.
+He is able to provide counseling in both English and Spanish.
+Along with his work at North Brooklyn MFT, Marc works in the not-for-profit sector on Long Island, where he operates a couples and family therapy practice called Family First.

 Stephanie Vigoya, LMHC

 Stephanie is passionate about helping individuals, families, and couples create positive shifts in their lives.
 Her relational approach creates a safe environment to begin a process of self-exploration & personal growth.
-She uses evidenced based practices to help clients develop a deeper understanding and meaning around their experiences.
-As a result, goals are developed; barriers are surpassed; and strengths are heightened to support the changes they envision.
+She uses evidence-based practices to help clients develop a deeper understanding and meaning around their experiences.
+As a result, goals are developed; barriers are surpassed, and strengths are heightened to support the changes they envision.

 Stephanie is a licensed Mental Health Counselor who received her graduate degree in Psychological Counseling from Teachers College, Columbia University.
-She was inspired to peruse a two year post-graduate certification from the Ackerman Institute for the Family to better assist culturally diverse & underserved children experiencing severe emotional and behavioral issues.
+She was inspired to peruse a two-year post-graduate certification from the Ackerman Institute for the Family to better assist culturally diverse & underserved children experiencing severe emotional and behavioral issues.
 Stephanie ability to support children and families is further supported by her training in MAP evidence-based treatment by New York University Child Study Center which teaches families how to manage and monitor symptoms not limited to depression, anxiety, trauma, and disruptive behavior in youth.
-Most recently, Stephanie completed an Emotional Focus Therapy Externship to assist couples understand in their patterns during conflict and engage in conversations that promotes bonding within the relationship.
+Most recently, Stephanie completed an Emotional Focus Therapy Externship to assist couples to understand their patterns during the conflict and engage in conversations that promote bonding within the relationship.

 Stephanie is a bilingual therapist where she can provide therapy in both English and Spanish.